SolemmaLLC/ClimateStudioDocs/docs/results.rst

 Currently only Energy results are supported for comparing.

 Comparison uses the first (left most) result as the baseline.
-In the table, small triangles anre drawn to show the deviation from baseline, the darker the triangle, the greater the deviation.
+In the table, small triangles are drawn to show the deviation from baseline, the darker the triangle, the greater the deviation.

 Results can be re-ordered by dragg-and-dropp in the graph and the table, which ever result on the left-most is going to be used as the baseline.